-- 1.44 Guidance on the safe operation of the various types of sterilizer is given in Chapters 5 to 12.
-Guidance on safe practices in the testing of sterilizers is given in Part 3 of this SHTM. - 1.45 Low-temperature steam and formaldehyde (LTSF) sterilizers and ethylene oxide (EO) sterilizers both use toxic gases in the sterilization process.
-Occupational exposure to formaldehyde and EO is controlled by the Control of Substances Hazardous to Health Regulations 1994.
+- 1.42 Guidance on the safe operation of the various types of sterilizer is given in Chapters 5 to 12.
+Guidance on safe practices in the testing of sterilizers is given in Part 3 of this SHTM. - Low-temperature steam and formaldehyde (LTSF) sterilizers and ethylene oxide (EO) sterilizers both use toxic gases in the sterilization process.
+Occupational exposure to formaldehyde and EO is controlled by the Control of Substances Hazardous to Health Regulations 1999.
 Maximum exposure limits are set out in the annual Guidance Note EH40, 'Occupational exposure limits', published by the Health and Safety Executive (see Reference section).
-At the time of writing (1998) the limits are as shown in Table 1.
+The limits shown in Table 1 are as at 1999.
 These limits are statutory maxima but should not be regarded as representing a safe working exposure; employers have a legal obligation to ensure that the level of exposure is reduced so far as is reasonably practicable and in any case below the maximum exposure limit.